 I am feeling safe and Im feeling for the first time in a really long time that there are other women going through the same thing- Group Member

 It was a really hard process to go through, but definitely very freeingjust letting that go, because you hold that in so much and you dont realize how much its weighing you down [until you talk with other women in group].- Group Member

 Your first (or even second) experience with group therapy may be nerve-racking, it may make your palms sweat, and you may feel like taking the leap is not worth it.
 Youre right: it can be scary and hard.
 BUT I know that group therapy gets easier and more comfortable as you continue to attend.
 Therapeutic groups can provide a truly healing and powerful experience, and the outcome is worth the initial fear of attending.

-If you want more information about my approach to group and individual therapy for betrayal trauma, the impacts of sex addiction, or other trauma, please email me and I would be happy to respond.
+If you live in Toronto or the GTA and want more information about my approach to group and individual therapy for betrayal trauma, the impacts of sex addiction, or other trauma, please contact me and I would be happy to respond.